AdobeDocs/analytics-platform.en/help/connections/estimate-connection-size.md

 # Estimate connection size

 You may need to know how many rows of data you currently have in [!UICONTROL Customer Journey Analytics].
-The purpose of this topic is to show you how to report on what your current usage of [!UICONTROL Customer Journey Analytics] is, for billing purposes.
+The purpose of this topic is to show you how to report on your current usage of [!UICONTROL Customer Journey Analytics].

 1. In [!UICONTROL Customer Journey Analytics], click the **[!UICONTROL Connections]** tab.
 1. On the [!UICONTROL Edit connection] screen, select a connection for which you want to determine the usage/connection size.

     ![Edit connection](assets/edit-connection.png)

-1. Select a dataset that is your part of connection from the left rail.
+1. Select a dataset that is your part of the connection from the left rail.
 In this case, it is the "B2B Impression" dataset.

     ![dataset](assets/dataset.png)